damianhakert/damianhakert.github.io/source/posts/2017-02-06-gitlab-mexico-summit-2017.html.md

 </figure>

-If the team managed to show this fully functioning, he would do the Sid shuffle from Ice Age 4.
+If the team managed to show this fully functioning, he would do the Sid shuffle from "Ice Age 4".
 Needless to say our team didn't disappoint, and neither did Sid.

 <!-- I2P + shuffle -->

-The video is not the best we've posted but we don't want you to miss out on the Sid Shuffle.
+The video is not the best we've posted, but we don't want you to miss out on the Sid Shuffle.
 If you want to skip the live demo our team did, please go to [28:29](https://www.youtube.com/watch?v=39chczWRKws#t=28m29s).

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/39chczWRKws" frameborder="0" allowfullscreen="true"> </iframe>